Am I Married? – Marital Status in Texas

 Am I Married? – Marital Status in Texas.
 Seems like a simple question, right?
 Sometimes however the answer to this question is not always easy.
 Recently wrote an article “Common Law Marriage and Texas Divorce Guide.”

-We are going to delve a little more into common law marriage but are going to discuss some other times when the answer to the question Am I Married? – Marital Status in Texas may not always be clear.
+We will explore common law marriage further but also tackle other instances where the answer to Am I Married? – Marital Status in Texas might not be straightforward.

 Void and Voidable Marriage: Am I Married? – Marital Status in Texas.